 - Worsening of a precancerous blood condition to a blood cancer (leukemia).
 Nplate is not for use in people with a precancerous condition called myelodysplastic syndromes (MDS), or for any condition other than immune thrombocytopenia (ITP).
 If you have MDS and receive Nplate, your MDS condition may worsen and become an acute leukemia.
-If MDS worsens to become acute leukemia you may die sooner from the acute leukemia. - Higher risk for blood clots. - You may have a higher risk of getting a blood clot if your platelet count becomes high during treatment with Nplate.
-You may have severe complications or die from some forms of blood clots, such as clots that spread to the lungs or that cause heart attacks or strokes. - If you have a chronic liver disease, you may get blood clots in the veins of your liver.
+If MDS worsens to become acute leukemia you may die sooner from the acute leukemia. - · Higher risk for blood clots. - You may have a higher risk of getting a blood clot if your platelet count becomes high during treatment with Nplate.
+Blood clots in the veins of your legs (deep vein thrombosis, DVT), lungs (pulmonary embolism, PE), heart attack and strokes have happened in people with ITP during treatment with Nplate. - You may get blood clots in the veins of your liver (portal vein thrombosis) with or without chronic liver disease.
 This may affect your liver function. - Injection of too much Nplate may cause a dangerous increase in your blood platelet count and serious side effects.
 Your healthcare provider may change your dose or stop Nplate depending upon the change in your blood platelet count.
 You must have blood platelet counts done before you start, during, and after Nplate therapy is stopped (see "How will I receive Nplate?").